natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

 The result should be a database file and a dhcp table.

-You can check that the table has been created with sqlite3 utility which allows you to execute queries directly in command line.
+You can check that table has been created with sqlite3 utility which allows you to execute queries directly in command line.

-The list of tables created is shown as follows:
+List of tables created is shown as follows:

 ::